 AlHakam Shaar, who is starting an MA degree in the Department of Sociology and Social Anthropology, represented incoming students at the CEU Opening Ceremony on September 18, 2017.
 His remarks are below.
 Read more about the ceremony here.
-Ladies and gentlemen,

 Linda Szabo, doctoral student in the Department of Sociology and Social Anthropology, wrote a summary about the hundred-year history of Budapest’s 8th district, the most deprived part of the Hungarian capital.
 Szabo has been doing research focusing on the interplay between urban restructuring and ethnic diversity in a Central Eastern European context.